 Of course there are plenty of high THC cannabis varieties out there, but not all of them combine potency with the appealing taste and aroma of citrus fruits.
 For the Dutch Passion team it’s satisfying to see a journey that started with a trip around California in the 1970s is still continuing today.

-Originally published in Weed World Magazine Issue 131
+Written by Tony Dutch passion and Originally published in in Weed World Magazine Issue 131